a zen community gathered from every corner of Australia... and beyond.

 He currently teaches at Zen Open Circle and Castlemaine Zen, a thriving Zen community in regional Victoria.

-Kynan is a father, artist, musician and carpenter.
+Kynan is a father, artist, musician and spiritual care practitioner.

 Susan Murphy Roshi appointed Deborah Chadwick as Sangha Attendant in 2020 to offer wise Elder counsel and support to the entire sangha, including Roshi, Sensei, Elected Officers and Membership.